-Abigail “Abby” Fagan assists with patent preparation and prosecution in the areas of chemistry, organic chemistry, materials science, nanotechnology and semiconductor materials.
+Abigail “Abby” Fagan assists with patent preparation and prosecution in the areas of chemistry, organic chemistry, materials science, nanomaterials, nanoscience, nanotechnology and semiconductor materials.

 Abby’s chemistry experience includes sample preparation and data analysis of inorganic and organic materials using transmission electron microscopy (TEM), powder X-ray diffraction (XRD), and high-pressure liquid chromatography (HPLC).
 She has experience in colloidal nanoparticle synthesis using air-free techniques.